rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 # React Hosting

 You can deploy and host a React application like any other web application.
 If you want to have full control, choose something like [Digital Ocean](https://m.do.co/c/fb27c90322f3).
 If you want to have someone taking care of everything, [Netlify](https://www.netlify.com/) is a popular solution If you are already using a third-party for authentication/database like Firebase, you can check whether they offer hosting (e.g. [Firebase Hosting](https://firebase.google.com/docs/hosting)) as well.
+You can also use S3's static site hosting along with Cloudfront.

 # Testing in React